Study: Fake job references and resume lies

 Methodology

-We surveyed 1,785 adults in the U.S. who have previously been employed or who are currently employed between October 12th and October 26th.
-Part of the analysis focuses on a core sample of 981 Americans who stated they had lied on their resume and job application.
+We surveyed 2,102 adults in the U.S. who have previously been employed in 2023 or who are currently employed in December 2023.
+Part of the analysis focused on a core sample of 1,349 Americans who stated they had lied on their resume and job applications.
 Respondents were asked questions relating to lying on resumes, interviews, and references.

 Fake reference services and college degrees

-To calculate the average cost of fake reference services and college degree and transcript services, we reviewed the top ten services on Google for each product and took the average cost in USD.
+To calculate the average cost of fake reference services and college degree and transcript services, we reviewed 20 services for each product and took the average cost in USD.
 Searches such as ‘fake job reference’ and ‘fake college degree’ or ‘replica college degree’ were made.

 We specifically looked for U.S. job references and physical college certificates and transcripts delivered for U.S. institutions.
-This cost data was sourced 11/11/22.
+This cost data was sourced on 12/15/23.

 Sources